-FFB has developed networking and partnership with existing journalist networks and organizations in Bangladesh for knowledge sharing and capacity building of national and regional level journalists on genetic engineering, transgenic crop and other applications of modern agribiotechnology.
+FFB has developed networking and partnership with existing journalist networks and organizations in Bangladesh for knowledge sharing and capacity building of national and regional level journalists on news reporting of genetic engineering, transgenic crop, and other applications of modern agribiotechnology.

 For further media engagement and sustainable communication, FFB has recently conducted regional media reporting workshops in Rajshahi and Khulna.
 Over 50 journalists of different media organizations joined and talked about the issues addressed.
 The day-long training program has guided those professionals to nurture and empower themselves for effective evidence-based reporting.